 “It just feels really really good to be out here in the wild!
 I’m super excited to look back on these photos when I’m older and see how happy I was to be here and how excited I was.” -2023 KROC Summer Participant, age 13

 Friends of Katahdin Woods & Waters summer youth trip series are all about getting outside, trying new things, and building confidence in a supportive, fun, and welcoming environment.
 Set in Katahdin Woods & Waters National Monument, each trip blends adventure, hands-on skill building, and time to connect with each other in one of Maine’s most inspiring landscapes.
-Whether hiking, camping, or paddling, students are encouraged to step outside their comfort zones and build real connections with each other and the land we’re exploring.
+Summit mountains, paddle rivers, camp under the stars and build real connections with each other and the land we’re exploring.

 These programs have proven to be deeply impactful to youth.
 Read a report on the impact of these programs here.
 This report was made possible thanks to the Katahdin Collaborative.